rmrk-team/evm/docs/RMRK/nesting/IRMRKNesting.md

 Used to add a child token to a given parent token.

-*This adds the child token into the given parent token&#39;s pending child tokens array.Requirements:  - `rmrkOwnerOf` on the child contract must resolve to the called contract.  - the pending array of the parent contract must not be full.*
+*This adds the child token into the given parent token&#39;s pending child tokens array.Requirements:  - `directOwnerOf` on the child contract must resolve to the called contract.  - the pending array of the parent contract must not be full.*

 #### Parameters